-The following pieces of legislation protect the rights of people (including carers) at work:
+The following pieces of legislation protect the rights of people (including carers) at work.

-- harassment at work due to your caring duties.
+The Equality Act (2010) protects you from direct discrimination and harassment at work due to your caring duties.
 This includes employers refusing to offer you a job or treating you less favourably because of your caring responsibilities.
 It also covers unfair expectations, offensive language and intimidating behaviour.

-More information on this is available in our publications A guide to the Equality Act 2010 and Discrimination after brain injury. - The Employment Act (2002) gives carers a legal right to ask your employer for flexible working hours.
+More information on these issues is available in our publications A guide to the Equality Act 2010 and Discrimination after brain injury.

+• The Employment Act (2002) gives carers a legal right to ask your employer for flexible working hours.
 However, there is no legal obligation for the employer to grant this request, although they must give a valid business reason for refusing.
 You also have the right to take unpaid time off work to look after someone in an emergency.